-- pipeline drawings, manuals, guidelines, and revisions are provided to the Vessel Master after survey and hire of the vessel for ALNG charter.
-Vessel Mester: Ensures that appropriate group members are familiar with the - Vessel Master: Ensures that appropriate crewmembers are familiar with the documentation relative to their responsibilities.
+- Senior Marine Advisor: Ensures that all required ALNG documentation, ALNG pipeline drawings, manuals, guidelines, and revisions are provided to the Vessel Master after survey and hire of the vessel for ALNG charter. - Vessel Master: Ensures that appropriate crewmembers are familiar with the documentation relative to their responsibilities.